sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 **Intended purpose:** To track how many users actively re-filter insights through the standalone insight page's filter panel.

-**Functional implementation:** This ping works by firing an telemetry event on the client when a user changes insights filters (include/exclude repository regexp, search context, ...etc).
+**Functional implementation:** This ping works by firing a telemetry event on the client when a user changes insights filters (include/exclude repository regexp, search context, etc).

 **Other considerations:** N/A